Getting a mortgage as a taxi driver

 Using a mortgage broker as a taxi driver

 Fortunately, we have access to lenders from across the mortgage market, including many who specialise in lending to the self-employed.
-These specialist lenders can’t always be directly accessed by the general public, therefore a broker is the only way to reach them.
+These specialist lenders can’t always be directly accessed by the general public, therefore a broker is often the only way to reach them.

 If you want to discuss your possible options, get in touch today!
 Our expert team of advisors are on hand to discuss your needs over a free no-obligation consultation.